 Best & Worst Years for Nissan Sentra 5th Generation (2000-2006)

-Early birds beware: 2000, 2001, 2002, and 2003 are the Sentra years you’ll want to dodge.
-On the flip side, 2004, 2005, and 2006 Sentras shine as the generation’s top picks.
+Early birds beware: 2000, 2001, 2002, and 2003 are the Sentra years you’ll want to avoid.
+On the flip side, 2004, 2005, and 2006 Sentras shine as the generation’s best picks.

 The Best Years: 2004, 2005, 2006

-2004 brought a modest facelift to the Sentra.
+2004 brought a minor facelift to the Sentra.
 These years saw more refined engines, including a 1.8L I4 pumping out 126 hp, and a beefier 2.5L I4 for the Sentra SE-R variant, cranking out 165 hp.

 The Worst Years: 2000, 2001, 2002, 2003